 An important role in our analysis is naturally played by invariance properties with respect to certain isometries of the sphere.
-As a matter of fact, the aforementioned real, complex and quaternionic spherical harmonic decompositions correspond to the decomposition of the space of square-integrable functions on the sphere into irreducible representations of certain groups of isometries of the sphere, and can be subsumed under the analysis of the compact Gelfand pairs $(\group{O}(d),\group{O}(d-1))$, $(\group{U}(k),\group{U}(k-1))$, $(\group{Sp}(n) \times \group{Sp}(1),\group{Sp}(n-1) \times \group{Sp}(1))$ respectively.
-In particular, several of the properties of the quaternionic spherical harmonic decomposition that we present below can be deduced from more general results about the representation theory of the group $\Sp(n) \times \Sp(1)$ and, as such, can be found elsewhere in the literature (see, for example, \cite{pajas_degenerate_1968,johnson_composition_1977,casarino_joint_eigenfunction}).
+As a matter of fact, the aforementioned real, complex and quaternionic spherical harmonic decompositions correspond to the decomposition of the space of square-integrable functions on the sphere into irreducible representations of certain groups of isometries of the sphere, and may be subsumed in the analysis of the compact Gelfand pairs $(\group{O}(d),\group{O}(d-1))$, $(\group{U}(k),\group{U}(k-1))$, $(\group{Sp}(n) \times \group{Sp}(1),\group{Sp}(n-1) \times \group{Sp}(1))$ respectively.
+In particular, several of the properties of the quaternionic spherical harmonic decomposition that we present below may be deduced from more general results about the representation theory of the group $\Sp(n) \times \Sp(1)$ and, as such, may be found elsewhere in the literature (see, for example, \cite{pajas_degenerate_1968,johnson_composition_1977,casarino_joint_eigenfunction}).

-In contrast, the approach described here does not rely heavily on representation theory, except perhaps from a few elementary and well-known facts about $\lie{su}(2)$.
+In contrast, the approach described here does not rely heavily on representation theory, except perhaps a few elementary and well-known facts about $\lie{su}(2)$.
 Therefore our presentation is likely to be more readily accessible to a wider audience.
-Moreover, despite the lack of an evident notion of ``quaternionic homogeneity'', here the quaternionic spherical harmonic decomposition is derived as ``byproduct'' of a more general decomposition of the space of all polynomials on $\Quat^n$ (see Section \ref{section:qsh}).
+Moreover, despite the lack of an evident notion of ``quaternionic homogeneity'', here the quaternionic spherical harmonic decomposition is derived as a byproduct of a more general decomposition of the space of all polynomials on $\Quat^n$ (see Section \ref{section:qsh}).
 This differs from the previous approaches of \cite{pajas_degenerate_1968,johnson_composition_1977}, which focus on functions on the sphere and zonal harmonics, and instead is consistent with the homogeneity-based approaches to the real and complex cases.
-For all these reasons, we maintain that the elementary approach to quaternionic spherical harmonics presented below can be of independent interest.
+For all these reasons, the elementary approach to quaternionic spherical harmonics presented below may be of independent interest.